LandazuriPaul/palindrome/README.md

 Aside from the root path corresponding to the frontend, the backend is a very basic API with the requested endpoints.

-The backend uses TypeScript to help in the development process.
+The backend uses TypeScript to improve the development process.

 To install all the dependencies, you have to first run: